normoes/monero/README.md

 Any additional `monerod` parameters can be passed as command:

 ```
-docker run --rm -it -v <path_to_contents_of_.bitmonero>:/monero normoes/monero --p2p-bind-ip=0.0.0.0 --p2p-bind-port=18080 --data-dir /monero --non-interactive
+docker run --rm -it -p 18081:18081 -v <path_to_contents_of_.bitmonero>:/monero normoes/monero --data-dir /monero --non-interactive
 ```

 **Hint**:
 The path `/monero` is supposed to be used as `--data-dir` configuration for `monerod`.
 Here the synchronized blockchain data is stored.
-So when mounted `/monero` should contain the files from within `.bitmonero`.
+So when mounted, `/monero` should contain the files from within `.bitmonero`.

 ## monero-wallet-rpc

-When used as `monero-wallet-rpc` the full command is necessary as command to the docker run command:
+When used as `monero-wallet-rpc` the full command is necessary as command to docker run:

 ```
-docker run --rm -it -v <path_tp_wallet>:/monero --net host normoes/monero monero-wallet-rpc --daemon-host 127.0.0.1  --wallet-file wallet --password-file wallet.passwd --disable-rpc-login
+docker run --rm -it -e RPC_BIND_PORT=18083 -v <path_to_contents_of_wallet_folder>:/monero --net host normoes/monero monero-wallet-rpc --daemon-host <host>  --wallet-file wallet --password-file wallet.passwd --disable-rpc-login
 ```

-`monero-wallet-rpc` starts with the above default configuration plus additional options passed in the actual docker run command.
+`monero-wallet-rpc` starts with the above default configuration plus additional options passed in the actual docker run command, like `-e RPC_BIND_PORT=18083`.

 To secure `monero-wallet-rpc` replace `--disable-rpc-login` by `rpc-login user:password`.
 Any JSON RPC request should then be provided with user credentials like this: